-The notion of "organizational design" is used in many different fields, and generally refers to how entities in a society act and relate with one another.
-This is true of multi-agent systems, where the organizational design of a system can include a description of what types of agents exist in the environment, what roles they take on, and how they interact with one another.
-The objectives of a particular design will depend on the desired solution characteristics, so for different problems one might specify organizations which aim toward scalability, reliability, speed, or efficiency, among other things.
+on the desired solution characteristics, so for different problems one might specify organizations which aim towards scalability, reliability, speed, or efficiency, among other things.
 To date, relatively little work has been done in the multi-agent community analyzing the characteristics and tradeoffs of different organizational types.
 We will provide quantitative results of our design to address this.

 The organizational design used in this solution primarily attempts to address the scalability problem, by exploiting locality of reference and organizational constraints to impose limits on how far classes of both control and data messages propagate.
-The environment's most limiting resource is the shared wireless communication medium, and we will therefore use this resource to describe the effects of the organization.
-Our design uses environmental partitioning to create localized regions of interaction.
-Within these partitions, agents take on particular and different roles which dictate their individual behaviors.
-The number of sensors in these partitions effects how efficient the system is, as large regions may create unwelcome disparities in load, and small regions cause a more global increase in overhead.
-In Sections and we will show quantitative evidence of these effects and the tradeoffs that exist between them, and in Section we will show how these effects exist as the environment scales.
-Before describing our analysis, we first give a more thorough overview of the organization's structure.
+The environment's most limiting resource is the wireless communication medium, and we will therefore use this resource to describe the effects of the organization.
+Our design uses environmental partitioning to create localized regions of interaction, called sectors.
+Within these sectors, agents take on different responsibilities which dictate their individual behaviors.
+The number of sensors in these sectors affects how efficient the system is, as large regions may create unwelcome disparities in communicative or processor load, and small regions cause a more global increase in overhead.
+Specifically, we will see how sector size affects the overall communication load, load disparity between agents, average communication distance, and the quality of tracking.